 Does the NAC product aid in regulatory compliance?

-NAC can help achieve compliance with many different regulations, such as Payment Card Industry Data Security Standard, HIPAA, International Organization for Standardization 27002 (ISO 27002) and National Institute of Standards and Technology.
-Each of these regulations stipulates certain controls that should be implemented regarding network access, especially around BYOD and rogue devices connecting to the network.
+NAC can help achieve compliance with many different regulations, such as the Payment Card Industry Data Security Standard, HIPAA, International Organization for Standardization 27002 -- ISO 27002 -- and the National Institute of Standards and Technology.
+Each of these regulations stipulates certain controls regarding network access that should be implemented, especially around BYOD, IoT and rogue devices connecting to the network.

-NAC can help with compliance with many of these regulations by continually monitoring network connections and performing actions based on the policies set by an organization.
-These policies can, in many cases, be configured to match those of the mentioned compliance regulations.
-So, when buying NAC products, be sure to have compliance in mind and select a vendor that can aid in this process -- be it through specific knowledge in its support team, or through predefined policies that can be tweaked to provide the compliance required for your individual business.
+By continually monitoring network connections and performing actions based on the policies set by an organization, NAC can help with compliance with many of these regulations.
+These policies can, in many cases, be configured to match those of the compliance regulations mentioned above.
+So, when buying NAC products, be sure to have compliance in mind and to select a vendor that can aid in this process -- be it through specific knowledge in its support team or through predefined policies that can be tweaked to provide the compliance required for your individual business.

-What is the true cost of buying a NAC product?
+What is the true cost of buying an NAC product?

-When you are ready to buy NAC products, this can be the most significant consideration, depending on the budget available for the procurement.
-Most NAC products are charged per endpoint (device) that is connected to the network.
-On a large network, this can quickly become a significant cost.
-There are often hidden costs with NAC products that must be considered when assessing purchase criteria.
+The price of NAC products can be the most significant consideration, depending on the budget you have available for procurement.
+Most NAC products are charged per endpoint (device) connected to the network.
+On a large network, this can quickly become a substantial cost.
+There are often also hidden costs with NAC products that must be considered when assessing your purchase criteria.

-Consider the following costs before you buy NAC:
+Consider the following costs before you buy an NAC product:

 1. Add-on modules.
 Does the basic price give organizations all the information and control they need?
-NAC products often have hidden costs, in that the basic package does not provide all functionality required.
+NAC products often have hidden costs, in that the basic package does not provide all the functionality required.
 The additional cost of add-on modules can run into tens of thousands of dollars on a large network.
-Be sure to look at what the basic NAC package includes, and investigate how the organization will be using NAC.
-Is there extra functionality that will be required for the NAC product to provide all the benefits required?
+Be sure to look at what the basic NAC package includes and investigate how the organization will be using the NAC system.
+Specific integrations may be an additional cost.
+Is there extra functionality that will be required in the NAC product to provide all the benefits required?

 3. Support costs.
 What level of support does the organization require?
-Does it need one-off or regular training, and does it require 24x7 technical support?
-This can add significantly to the cost when buying NAC products (more on support in the next section).
+Does it need one-off or regular training, or does it require 24/7 technical support?
+This can add significantly to the cost of NAC products.

 NAC product support: What's included?

-Support from the NAC manufacturer is an important consideration, from the perspective of the success of the rollout and from assessing the cost.
+Support from the NAC manufacturer is an important consideration from the perspective of the success of the rollout and assessing the cost.
 Some of the questions that should be asked are:

-- What does the basic support package (if any) include?
+- What does the basic support package include?

 - What is the cost of extended support?